 In 2016, Tate partnered with UNIQLO to celebrate the opening weekend of the new Tate Modern.
 This hugely successful moment for the public to explore the launch was the beginning of a long-term partnership with UNIQLO which has championed creativity and imagination at every stage.

-Launched in October 2016, UNIQLO Tate Lates at Tate Modern are a series of special, free, late nights offering an opportunity for visitors to see the latest exhibitions and displays, hear music from up-and-coming DJs programmed by NTS Radio, watch rarely-seen artists’ films, and join in with interactive events.
+Launched in 2016 and running until 2020, UNIQLO Tate Lates at Tate Modern were a series of special, free, late nights.
+These vibrant events in partnership with UNIQLO provided an opportunity for visitors to see the latest exhibitions and displays, hear music from up-and-coming DJs programmed by NTS Radio, watch rarely-seen artists’ films, and join in with interactive events.
 Held on the last Friday of every month, the events have become a vibrant new monthly Friday night destination.

-Evolving from the success of the monthly UNIQLO Tate Lates, Tate and UNIQLO have elaborated on our shared values with product collaborations and a Tate programme-led series of in-store events at UNIQLO’s flagship London store, always keeping art at the heart of everything we do.
+Evolving from the success of the monthly UNIQLO Tate Lates in-gallery, Tate and UNIQLO have elaborated on our shared values with a Tate programme-led series of in-store events at UNIQLO’s flagship London store, always keeping art at the heart of everything we do.

 In 2020, Tate launched UNIQLO Tate Lates: Night In, a monthly streaming event with artist talks, workshops, film, music and meditation, to continue supporting artists and provide free programming during the Covid-19 pandemic.
 UNIQLO Tate Lates: Night In embraced digital and international collaboration, from workshops with artists including Lakwena and Wednesday Holmes to meditation with Sanchia Legister, interviews with Kara Walker and David Olusoga and exclusive collaborations between Wolfgang Tillmans and Floating Points.